Take a Walk in Elizabeth Bay and Potts Point

 From the fountain, walk down Macleay Street until you reach Greeneknowe Ave.

 Turn right and stop to look at the building on the corner.
 That is Kingsclere, Australia’s first apartment building, completed in 1912.
-It was designed by the same architects that build the gorgeous Dymocks Building on George Sy.
+It was designed by the same architects that build the gorgeous Dymocks Building on George Street.

 Each apartment features two bedrooms at the time, two bathrooms and two balconies that at the time offered spectacular views of the harbour.
 Apartments in this building have recently fetched over 3.4 million at auction.